pintostack/core/README.md

 ##Step # 1 - Build your PintoStack container.

-Pull PintoStack image from DockerHub:
+Pull PintoStack image from DockerHub (If you can’t find PintoStack on DockerHub you can clone it from GitHub):

 ```$ docker pull pintostack```

-or build a PintoStack image(If you can’t find PintoStack on DockerHub you can clone it from GitHub):
+and build a PintoStack image:

 ```$ docker build -t pintostack .```